Unity-Technologies/com.unity.multiplayer.rfcs/text/0014-network-time.md

 [future-possibilities]: #future-possibilities

 - We will probably expose a way in `NetworkBehaviour` to run logic for each fixed tick with a function such as `NetworkFixedUpdate`.
-- We will improve the time provider to calculated predicted time based on the command buffer size of the command system.
+- We can improve the calculation of predicted time by basing it on the command buffer size once we have a command system.
 This is commonly done in action and FPS games.
 - We will tie the physics simulation to the network tick and run it after each fixed tick.
 - The time system provides a single tick value which can be used for anything such as running the gameplay or sending out snapshots but it is by no means restricting any other systems to use it.
 For instance sending snapshots could be something where we decide to give an option in the future to run only every second tick.
 - In the far future we could look into a tighter engine integration of the time system.
 Potentially override the values of `Time.time` and `Time.fixedTime` etc.
 - To make RPCs more predictable we could have them expose the predicted tick value of when they were invoked.
 For instance if an RPC which creates an explosion gets delayed with the current RPC system the explosion would be delayed and out of place.
 By exposing the tick at invoke time a developer could write code to adjust for that delay and spawn the explosion particle midway through the animation.
 - Profiling tools for time related values.
 We could display things like buffer sizes or time scale to allow developers to debug time issues.
 - We could explore allowing to change the tickrate of the game during a session.
 This is sometimes used in games genres like Battle Royale.
 There the server can only run at a low tickrate at the beginning of the game because it needs to simulate 100+ players.
 Over the course of the game tickrate can be gradually increased as the server load decreases.

 # Appendix